VioletsOleander/vault-vanilla/logs/Personal Log.md

         Mutations to a tablets will be first committed to a redo log.
 Group commit is used to improve the throughput.
     6-Refinements
     7-Performance Evaluation
-        Load imbalance hurts the scalibility.
+        Load imbalance hurts the scalability.
     8-Real Applications
     9-Lessons
         The value of simple design is immense.